Moealsir/main_script.h/README.md

 main_script.h
 ~~~

-2. Write libraries (write q to exit libraries loop)
+2. Write libraries (write q to exit libraries loop).
-3. Write prototypes (write q to exit libraries loop)
+3. Write prototypes (write q to exit libraries loop).
-4. All files have been created
+4. All files have been created.